 - The bare-minimum we recommend for first-timers is 5 days, ideally with an early arrival and late departure.

 In fact, most Disney World vacations are between 4 to 7 days long.
 That gives you enough time to visit all the theme parks at least once, and have extra time for staying at the resort and swimming or shopping.

-If you want to visit any other Orlando-based attractions like Universal Studios for example, you can still do that with 6-7 days.
+If you want to visit any other Orlando-based attractions like Universal Studios, for example, you can still do that in 6-7 days total.

 It’s possible to visit Walt Disney World in only 3 or 4 days, but you will feel very rushed.
 You can make the highlights of each park, but you won’t really have time to do all the rides, see all the shows and take in the details.